IBM/ibm-licensing-operator/docs/Content/Retrieving_data.md

 You can use the non-automated procedure to create a cumulative report for your environment.
 For more information, see [Manually tracking license usage in multicluster environment in IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSHKN6/license-service/1.x.x/multicluster.html).

+### License Service Reporter

 **Note:** License Service has recently been upgraded with an extension for tracking license usage in multicluster environment called License Service Reporter.
 However, at this point License Service Reporter is only supported with License Service instance that is shipped with IBM Cloud Platform Common Services and integrated with IBM Cloud Pak solutions.

+If you have an IBM Cloud Pak deployed in your environment and you deployed License Service Reporter, you can configure a non-OpenShift based cluster to deliver licensing data to License Service Reporter.
+For more information, see [Tracking license usage in multicluster environment with License Service Reporter](https://www.ibm.com/support/knowledgecenter/SSHKN6/license-service/1.x.x/license_reporter.html).

 **Related links**
 - [Go back to home page](../License_Service_main.md#documentation)